rahmancdp/Mernback/README.md

-# This is the backend of the website
+# This is the backend of the react website
-# It is a fashion store Mern-project Zyan fashion
+# It is a fashion store called Zyan fashion
+## It's running on netlify